|Other funding application receipts dates vary by announcements|

 The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Service, is the primary Federal agency for conducting and supporting medical research. state and throughout the world.Each year, Federal funds are obligated by Congress for the pursuit of research objectives.
 Each Institute determines how to allocate its own funds among many different activities of science.

 CFDA is a government-wide compendium of federal programs and activities that provide financial assistance to a variety of recipients.
 The catalog is updated twice a year by the Office of Management and Budget (OMB) and published by the Government Printing Office (GPO).

-COS is a service by subscription, and therefore available to the research community.
-The COS database contains information from federal and regional governments, foundations, professional societies, associations, and corporations.
+PIVOT is a service by subscription, and therefore available to the research community.
+The PIVOT database contains information from federal and regional governments, foundations, professional societies, associations, and corporations.

 NSF, The National Science Foundation

 NSF is an independent federal agency created by Congress in 1950 "to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense.
 NSF is the funding source for approximately 20 percent of all federally supported basic research conducted by America's colleges and universities.

 CSR&D (VA), Clinical Science Research and Development (Veterans Affairs)

 Clinical Science Research and Development (CSR&D) supports research focusing on intact human beings as the unit of examination.
 Examples include interventional and effectiveness studies, clinical, epidemiological and technological studies.
 CSR&D supports a diverse portfolio of clinical trials from small single-site studies to large multisite definitive trials through the Cooperative Studies Program (CSP).
 In addition to conducting multisite clinical trials and system-wide epidemiological investigations, CSP also provides infrastructure support for the Million Veteran Program.